Balsamic beef with potatoes, sauce, and vegetables, a classic Sunday roast slowly-cooked in a Dutch oven.

 - Melt the butter in a not-too-large pot.
 Flour the piece of meat and tap it gently to remove the excess flour.
 Quarter the onion.

-- Fry the piece of meat on all sides until nicely browned.
-Add the onion pieces after half of the frying time and fry them together with the meat, taking care that they don't get too dark, keep turning them around.
-When the meat is brown, add the vinegar and let it bubble away completely.
+- Brown: Fry the piece of meat on all sides until nicely browned.
+Add the onion pieces after half of the frying time and fry them together with the meat, taking care that they don't get too dark; keep turning them around.
+When the meat is brown, add the vinegar and let it bubble away wholly.

 - Slow cook in oven: Sprinkle the meat with salt and pepper, add stock and cream.
 Put on the lid, turn the heat down to very low and simmer the meat for 3 hours.During the last hour of the cooking time, start preparing the side dishes.

-- Take the meat out of the sauce and bind the sauce with 1or 2 tablespoons cornstarch mixed with enough cold water to form a slowly runny paste.
-This step is optional, add cornstarch if you would like to have a thicker sauce.
+- Sauce: Take the meat out of the sauce and bind the sauce with 1 or 2 tablespoons cornstarch mixed with enough cold water to form a slowly runny paste.
+This step is optional; add cornstarch if you would like to have a thicker sauce.

-- Let the meat rest for a about 10 minutes before slicing.
+- Rest for about 10 minutes before slicing.
 Serve immediately.